astertk/Night-Owl-Project-Repo-Aster/Milestone 2 (KilometerRock 2)/project_inception.md

 =====================================

 ## Summary of Our Approach to Software Development
-    What processes are we following?
-How will we run this project? ==> Agile, Scrum, ...
-    What are we choosing to do, how will we do it and at what level of detail or extent?

     Following the AGILE and SCRUM processes, we have chosen to create a web app that creates a campaign for people who enjoy Dungeons and Dragons and/or enjoy Table Top Role Playing Games (TTRPGs) in general.
     We will be using ChatGPT to generate a backstory and quests that will guide them through their adventures and DALLE to generate images of the character that they describe to be and the map that they describe to the AI.

 ## Initial Vision Discussion with Stakeholders
     Summarize what was discussed.
 What do they want?
 Include: